francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 ## Why does this matter?
 This is one of the first results giving us a better insight into the highly dimensional functions computed by DNNs.
 Indeed, similar analyses had been previously carried out to characterise the "signal propagation" in random networks at initialisation [[8]](#8)[[9]](#9).
 Intuitively, if you have two inputs $$x$$ and $$x'$$, you don't want their correlation to vanish or explode as they move through network, which would in turn lead to vanishing or exploding gradients, respectively.

-In addition, since an infinite-width DNN is a GP, one can perform exact Bayesian inference including uncertainty estimates without instantiating and training a neural network.
-These NNGPs have been found to outperform simple finite SGD-trained fully connected networks at finite width [[2]](#2).
-For convolutional networks (CNNs), however, the performance of NNGPs drops compared to their finite width counterparts, as useful inductive biases of CNNs such translation equivariance seem to be washed away in the limit [[4]](#4).
+In addition, since an infinite-width DNN is a GP, one can perform exact Bayesian inference including uncertainty estimates without ever instantiating or training a neural network.
+These NNGPs have been found to outperform simple finite SGD-trained fully connected networks [[2]](#2).
+For convolutional networks (CNNs), however, the performance of NNGPs drops compared to their finite width counterparts, as useful inductive biases of CNNs such as translation equivariance seem to be washed away in the limit [[4]](#4).

 In the next post of this series on the infinite-width limits of DNNs, we will look at what happens during training.